kevinboone/amqutil/README.md

 If no <code>number</code> is given, wait for one message.
 The message read may be displayed, according to the <code>--format</code> option.
+<p></p>
+The <code>--durable</code> switch creates a durable subscription with the specific client ID on the connection.
+The subscription name is "amqutil", which cannot be changed.
+The <code>--shared</code> switch creates a shared subscription, as defined in the JMS 2.0 specification.
+This can be combined with <code>--durable</code> if required.
+Note that shared subscription support is only available for wire protocols that are compatible with JMS 2.0; in other cases an exception will be thrown.

 <h4>version</h4>
 <pre class="codeblock">